Rangpur, Khushab

 Rangpur is a town and one of the 51 union councils (administrative subdivisions) of Khushab District in the Punjab Province of Pakistan.
 The Union Council is part of the Noorpur Thal Tehsil.
-It is situated on Kaloorkot road to the south west of Khushab city.
+It is situated on Kaloorkot road to the southwest of Khushab city.
 The seepage of water from the Chashma link canal has spoiler cultivable land.
 Rangpur is the second biggest town in Noorpur Thal Tehsil after Noorpur Thal City.

 The Greater Thal canal

-The history of Thal Project goes back to over 130 years.
+The history of Thal Project goes back to over 150 years.
 It was in 1873 that the project was first conceived for the whole of Thal Doab.
-The proposal to irrigate this area was repeatedly brought up for discussion in 1919, 1921, 1924, 1925, 1936 and in 1949.
-But the British colonial masters repeatedly shelved the project on the pretext that it will severely hurt the water availability to lower riparian.
+The proposal to irrigate this area came up for discussion in 1919, 1921, 1924, 1925, 1936 and in 1949.
+But the British colonial rulers repeatedly shelved the project on the pretext that it will severely hurt the water availability to lower riparian.
 The project proposal once again came under discussion in 1975 in a controversial way when Executive Committee of National Economic Council (ECNEC) refused to endorse the project.
 Finally, on 16 August 2001, General Pervez Musharraf Retired, then Chief Executive of Pakistan, inaugurated the 30-billion rupee Greater Thal Canal (GTCc) project.

 Main thrills in village

 Bird hunting

-Pakistan gets a large number of guest birds from Europe, Central Asian States and India every year.
-The birds from north spend winters in different wetlands and deserts of Pakistan, which are distributed almost throughout the country, from the high Himalayas to coastal mangroves and mud flats in the Indus delta.
-After winter they go back to their native habitats.
+Pakistan gets a large number of migratory birds from Europe, Central Asian States and India every year.
+The birds from the north spend winters in different wetlands and deserts of Pakistan, which are distributed almost throughout the country, from the high Himalayas to coastal mangroves and mud flats in the Indus delta.
+After spending the winter, the birds return to their native habitats.
 Because of the different lakes that emerged due to waterlogging of Jhelum link canal, the Rangpur area is a haven for these birds.
 Many people locals and other hunters come for hunting.
-Main birds include heron (Urdu), koot, The Siberian crane (Grus leucogeranus), Grus antigone.
+Main birds include heron, koot, the Siberian crane (Grus leucogeranus), Grus antigone.